 This is not an exhaustive list.
 The sheer volume of documents involved in financial services transactions is staggering, but the challenge is exacerbated by the fact that many of these documents contain unstructured data, which means they are not arranged according to a preset schema or format.

-Document automation enables financial services organization to process all these disparate documents efficiently.
+Document automation enables financial services organizations to process all these disparate documents efficiently.

 Financial services document automation is the process of applying document understanding technology to automatically extract information from both structured and unstructured documents and make this information available for use.
 Document automation for financial services largely eliminates the need for time-consuming manual review.